cchndl/secop-site/source/spec/hardware.rst

    to be set correctly (see next section) before sending the reply to a ``target`` change or a ``go`` command as stated before.

-   :remark: In case a module A controls several other modules, e.g. a temperature module of a liquid helium cryostat
+   .. note:: In case a module A controls several other modules, e.g. a temperature module of a liquid helium cryostat
             controlling the power output (module B) and the helium pressure for cooling (module C), additional parameters may be needed for selecting the control mode of module A. See for example the parameter ``"_automatic_nv_pressure_mode"`` in the example of a liquid helium cooled cryostat.

-parameter ``"control_active"``:
+parameter ``"control_active"``
    A readonly flag indicating whether a drivable or writable module is currently actively controlling.
    On a drivable without control_active parameter or with control_active=true, the system is trying to bring the value to the target.